APU Vs. CPU Which Performs Better? [iGPU worth your Money?]

 Above, in the table—some APUs are compared to their equivalent Graphics Card.

 NOTE: Here in this table, Equivalent doesn’t mean the same performance.
-Some APUs performe better in some cases, and worse in other areas.
+Some APUs perform better in some cases and worse in other areas.

 FAQs